Bovine submaxillary mucin coatings: Adsorption of BSM to solid surfaces and types of bonding

 Most mucins adsorb to solid surfaces fairly easily without surface preparation due to the attractive interaction of the surface with the non-glycosylated region of the molecule.
 Surface force measurements reveal that long range steric repulsion forces exist between mucin coated surfaces and can be detected at a distance of up 100 nm or more.
 This indicates that mucin segments extend into the ambient solution at a long distance.
 Because mucin is amphiphilic, the non-glycosylated regions of the molecule interacts with the surface and the glycosylated region interacts with the ambient solution causing the steric repulsion.
 The repulsive forces applied by the mucin creates anti-adhesive properties which can suppress cell adhesion to surfaces.

 The efficiency of mucin adherence to hydrophobic surfaces has been analyzed by applying a coating of mucin and measuring the number of mucins remaining on the hydrophobic material after rinsing.
 The amount of mucin removed was a small fraction of the remaining material.

 A different method to determine the amount of mucin adsorption to a solid surface involves determining the refractive index of the clean solid surface and comparing that number to the refractive index with adsorbed mucin on the surface.
-The adsorbtion of mucin will alter the refractive index which can be used to calculate the amount of mucin molecules in the adsorbed layer (see equations below).
+The adsorption of mucin will alter the refractive index which can be used to calculate the amount of mucin molecules in the adsorbed layer (see equations below).

 Equation to estimate the Index of Refraction: